 We’ve written several times about other studies that show people don’t freak out about what they learn from their genetic information.
 People also say they find value in getting genotyped.

-Another finding from the Swiss study, echoing previous findings, said it wasn’t just curiosity that motivated them to get tested but a desire to participate in research in some way.
+Another finding from the Swiss study was that consumers were motivated not just by curiosity but a desire to participate in research in some way.

 “23andMe gave them an opportunity they otherwise would not have had to help advance research,” the paper said.
-“Individual contributions to research were discussed in terms of ‘investments’ in the future, with returns being the acceleration of medical discovery and better medicine.”
+“Individual contributions to research were discussed in terms of ‘investments’ in the future.
+(The) returns being the acceleration of medical discovery and better medicine.”